 Dverghamrar is, of course, declared as protected.
 I recommend this place, it is ever so lovely and who knows, you might get to see a dwarf.

 Not many locations in Iceland connected to the dwarves, but I have written a travel-blog about one such location in East-Iceland:

 In Kirkjubæjarklaustur, some 10 km west of Dverghamrar and Foss at Síða, you will the preserved basalt column formation kirkjugólfið or the church floor.
 These basalt columns look like a man-made tiled church floor.
 You can read about it in my travel-blog:

 Foss at Síða is located some 262 km away from Reykjavík, Iceland's capital city.
 To visit this area of Iceland you can rent a car in Reykjavík and drive to the south coast, with its many pearls of nature.

-This area in Iceland is so much fun to visit, the historical Kirkjubæjarklaustur, the lovely waterfalls and the columnar basalt, the vast black sands and much much more.
+This area in Iceland is so much fun to visit, the historical Kirkjubæjarklaustur, the lovely waterfalls and the columnar basalt, the vast black sands, and much much more.

-Have a lovely time visiting the south coast of Iceland :)
+Have a lovely time visiting South-Iceland :)